 The due dates for the required financial and performance reports are located in eGMS Reach.
 The link for eGMS Reach is https://securegrants.neh.gov/eGMS-Reach/Login.aspx.
 The “Report Schedule” document is located in the Documents tab.
 All reports must be submitted electronically via eGMS Reach.

-A final performance report and a final Federal Financial Report, SF 425 (FFR), shall be submitted to the NEH Office of Grant Management within 90 calendar days after the completion date of the period of performance.
+A final performance report and a final Federal Financial Report, SF 425 (FFR), shall be submitted to the NEH Office of Grant Management within 120 days if you received your award on or after November 12th, 2020.
+If you received your award before November 12th, 2020 your final report is due within 90 days of the end of your period of performance.
 The FFR must be completed as an online form in eGMS Reach (recipients may not upload a completed PDF).
 The recipient must ensure that the information provided is accurate, complete, and consistent with their accounting records.

 Upon receipt and approval of all required final reports, the NEH will close out an award.
 This includes the deobligation of any unused funds as reported on the final FFR.
 Closeout of an award does not cancel any requirements for property accountability, record retention, or financial accountability.
 Following closeout, the recipient remains obligated to return funds due as a result of later refunds, corrections, or other transactions, and the Federal Government may recover amounts based on the results of an audit covering any part of the period of period of performance.